pablodecm/paper-inferno/paper/paper.md

 new theory that predicts the existence of a new fundamental particle) is tested against a null hypothesis $H_0$ (e.g. an existing theory, which explain previous observed phenomena).
-The aim is checking whether the null hypothesis can be rejected in favour of the alternate hypothesis at a certain confidence level $\alpha$ ($\alpha=3\times10^{-7}$ is commonly required for claiming discovery), also known as Type I error rate.
+The aim is to check whether the null hypothesis can be rejected in favour of the alternate hypothesis at a certain confidence level surpassing
+$1-\alpha$, where $\alpha$, known as the Type I error rate is commonly set to $\alpha=3\times10^{-7}$ for claiming discovery.
 Because $\alpha$ is fixed, the sensitivity of an analysis is determined by the power $1-\beta$ of the test, where $\beta$ is the probability of rejecting a false null hypothesis, also known as Type II error rate.